martinboller/spiderfoot-build/README.md

   - ~~Not tested with anything else than Debian 11 (Bullseye)~~

 ### Latest changes
-#### 2021-11-18 - Initial version
+#### 2021-11-21 - Initial version
   Version 1.00

 >**Important: Do NOT use the process below for production, as Vagrant leaves some unfortunate security artifacts behind.
-The install-Dradis.sh alone can be used on a known secure installation of Debian 11, or you could remove Vagrant artifacts (the former is preferred)**
+The install-SpiderFoot.sh alone can be used on a known secure installation of Debian 11, or you could remove Vagrant artifacts (the former is preferred)**

 ## Quick installation - If you just want to get on with it
 ### Packages required